dylnuge/dylnuge.com/content/post/new-dream.md

 publish = true
 date = 2020-02-03
 description = """Are screens really killing us?
 It's clear the internet is \
 changing, and that some of those changes are hostile.
-But they don't have to \
-be, and we can fix it."""
+We can fix it."""
 +++

 I grew up on the internet, and I've watched it change in so many ways.
 I hear